fhProgrammer777/web-design-learning/html/README.md

-# Block, Inline & Float in CSS / بلاک، اینلاین و فلات در CSS
+# Block, Inline & Float in CSS

 ## 🇬🇧 English
 This exercise demonstrates the behavior of **block elements, inline elements, and floating images** in CSS.